dargaCode/KhanThunderStorm/README.md

 <strong>Javascript + Processing.js<br>
 Originally completed 6/27/2015</strong>

-This was a fun one.
+This was a fun one. <br>
 Got to use a bunch of array functions like Push, Shift, Unshift, Pop, Map, and Some.

 I also ended up learning a lot about variable scoping/hoisting, namespaces, and some general best practices.